jitsucom/bulker/.docs/server-config.md

 ## Defining destinations

 Bulker operates with destinations.
-Each destination is a connectio to database or storage services (GCS, S3, etc).
+Each destination is a connection to database or storage services (GCS, S3, etc).

 Each destination is a JSON-object